any-docs/css/content/reference/properties/user-select/index.md

 ### Values

 - `none`
   - The text of the element and its sub-elements is not selectable.
-Note that the {{domxref("Selection")}} object can contain these elements.
+Note that the `Selection` object can contain these elements.
 - `auto`
   - The used value of `auto` is determined as follows:
     - On the `::before` and `::after` pseudo elements, the used value is `none`